Diiaablo95/Install-Swift-On-Ubuntu-AWS/README.md

     $ wget [your-target-Swift-snapshot]
 ````

-For example, at the time of this writing, we found the following for Ubuntu: 14.04:
+For example, at the time of this writing, we found the following for snapshot URL for Ubuntu: 14.04:

 __https://swift.org/builds/swift-2.2-branch/ubuntu1404/swift-2.2-SNAPSHOT-2016-02-08-a/swift-2.2-SNAPSHOT-2016-02-08-a-ubuntu14.04.tar.gz__.